daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 _The Simple Meal Planning Guide will help you never to become stumped with meal planning again (when/if applied)._

+#### BE THE FIRST TO KNOW WHEN THE SIMPLE MEAL PLANNING GUIDE LAUNCHES!

+I'll email you straight away.
+Signup to be notified [HERE](https://mailchi.mp/8472c00ae6c0/zo0pgut9gj).
+I'll also send you a freebie at the same time: Summer Food Ideas.
+Enjoy!!

 #### This guide is for you if…

 * you often feel stumped and uninspired with meal planning